 Alberta auto insurance is run by a number of private auto insurance providers.
 However, the actual rates for insurance are regulated.
 The provincial government does regulate auto insurance rates in order to make sure that they are fair.
 Generally speaking, there are two different groups that regulate auto insurance in Alberta.
 The automobile insurance rate board as well as the office of the Superintendent of insurance.

-How are the Insurance Rates Calculated in Alberta?
+How is the Insurance Rates Calculated in Alberta?

 Are There Consequences for not Having Insurance and Driving in Alberta?